 MAX 123/132 Exemplary Student Paper Award, selected by MAX course faculty

-- MAX 123 – the winner is Grace Bobertz, for her Fall 2014 paper titled Big Decisions: The Responsibility of Democracy.
+- MAX 123 – the winner is Andrew Caplan, for his Fall 2015 paper titled The Compassionate Obligations of a Democratic Citizen.

 Outstanding Student Research Paper, selected by a Maxwell faculty committee